JuditKaramazov/JuditKaramazfolio/README.md

 ## Theme switcher

 Because having a look every now and then stops us from staying in the dark, right...?
 In this case, and since I myself am quite sensitive whenever a powerful light attacks my eyes, incorporating a `theme switcher` capable of automatically toggle between a light and a dark mode based on the user's system preferences became a `must`.

-## Typekit integration
-Speaking of which, the portfolio uses a new `must` to me: Typekit, a service that provides amazingly interesting fonts for web design.
-What's the best part of handling its integration process by our Typekit component, you'll wonder?

-1. **Script Configuration**: The `Typekit` component configures and loads a JavaScript script provided by Typekit.
-The script is designed to fetch the fonts we might need for our site.

-2. **Asynchronous Loading**: The script is loaded asynchronously to prevent it from slowing down the loading of our portfolio.

-3. **Enhancing Typography**: Once the script is successfully loaded, Typekit's fonts become available for use in your site's typography, improving the overall design and readability.

-If you're interested in the technical details of how this integration is achieved, you can take a look at the component code in `src/components/Typekit/index.tsx`.
-However, from a user perspective, the important thing to know is that this integration enhances the visual appeal and readability of the site's text content - and that is indeed a must!

 ## vCard